 Moving philanthropy forward with authenticity and goodwill

 In 2020, wanting to extend his focus to relevant hands on work with organizations, Daniel joined BNP Philanthropic Performance.
 His projects have allowed him to witness accomplishments that have reduced inequality, improved living conditions, and promoted investment in a better future.
 Daniel is motivated by difficulties: if a client organization feels blocked, Daniel shifts into high gear, unravelling complex situations and looking at them from every possible perspective.
 An ardent champion of philanthropy professionals and the vital contribution they can make, Daniel is a lecturer in the certificate in philanthropy management program at the Université de Montréal, and has supported professionalism in philanthropy in numerous articles, interviews and talks.
-While the role of philanthropy and careers in this field are not yet well understood, they are essential in ensuring effective intervention with the public and better management for organizations and their boards of directors.

 LIVING PHILANTHROPY MEANS